Make an Offer on a House

 If you’re using a real estate agent, then remember to use an agent that has investment experience themselves.
 It will make the transaction so much smoother and they will not be intimidated to make low offers for you.

 This will also make it a lot easier for you since they can submit the offer on your behalf and give you advice.
 Most agents do not charge the buyer a fee so you really don’t have anything to lose by using an agent.
+You can check out the agent reviews on Zillow.

 If you’re not using an agent, then it’s important that you submit your offer using the proper forms for your state.
 Some states will take proposal to purchase forms as an offer, while others want a full sales agreement.
 Be sure to check with your local ordinances to see how it works and consult with an attorney for any questions that you have.